-So last week I covered how to create a prompt inside of PowerShell by recreating the action prompt for the Remove-Item cmdlet.
-While researching and writing that post, I came across an example of how to create a graphical prompt inside of PowerShell using .NET Framework form-building features available since PowerShell v3.
-In this post, I’ll continue with my custom Remove-MyItem function and creating a simple yes/no option to delete a file.
+In a previous article, you learned how to create a prompt inside of PowerShell by recreating the action prompt for the Remove-Item cmdlet.
+PowerShell can also create a graphical or GUI input prompt using .NET Framework form-building features available since PowerShell v3.
+In this tutorial, learn how to create a simple yes/no GUI input prompt to delete a file.

 This time around, I’m going to display the entire code sample, then I’ll walk through each part and explain what is happening.
-Here I decided to split out into two functions: the code for Remove-MyItem is its own function and calls the New-YesNoPrompt function that actually creates the graphical prompt.
+Here I decided to split the PowerShell code out into two functions: the code for Remove-MyItem is its own function and calls the New-YesNoPrompt function that actually creates the GUI input prompt.

 Creating the Form Window